vinnie357/demo-f5-cis-gcp-gke-terraform-cloud/README.md

         - string of license key if your using byol

             example: "my-key-value-text-string"
+    - instanceCount
+        - number of BIG-IP instances default is 1 max is 2 currently

+            example: "2"

 6. queue a run of the project

 7. Connect to google cloud shell